© Mauro_Repossini / istockphoto.com

 • Berliner Wasserbetriebe (BWB) is the largest water supply company in Germany and plays an important role in numerous R&D projects.

-• The trade fair or congress TAUSENDWASSER is the Berlin industry event with national significance.
+• The trade fair TAUSENDWASSER is the Berlin industry event with national significance.

 • The specialist congress InfraSPREE is the industry summit and network meeting of the water industry and technical infrastructure in Berlin and Brandenburg.